 Council Bluffs Daily Nonpareil

 4. Sign up!
 Join Progress Iowa by filling out the form on this page.
-You’ll be part of an online network of nearly 70,000, all fighting for progressive change.
+You’ll be part of an online network of more than 75,000, all fighting for progressive change.

-7. Elections!
+6. Elections!
 Volunteer for a campaign, or run for office!
-Here’s the 2018 election calendar, as posted by the Iowa Secretary of State’s office.
+City and school board elections are this fall, with primaries on October 8th (in the cities that hold them) and the general election on November 5th.
+Here’s the full 2019 election calendar, including the dates when you can file for office, as posted by the Iowa Secretary of State’s office.